JohnnyCiepiela/johnnyciepiela/README.md

 - ☕️📚 Oracle Certfied Full Stack Developer with Java and Angular
 - 🧠 70+ Leetcode problems solved
-- 🌐 Eager to collaborate on interesting projects
+- 🌐 Currently learning and creating projects with React
 - 📫 Check my bio for a LinkedIn profile link to contact me